google/WebFundamentals/src/content/en/fundamentals/security/csp/index.md

 It should be clear that CSP is based on allowlist origins, as that's an unambiguous way of instructing the browser to treat specific sets of resources as acceptable and to reject the rest.
-Origin-based allowlist doesn't, however, solve the biggest threat posed by XSS attacks: inline script injection.
+Origin-based allowlists don't, however, solve the biggest threat posed by XSS attacks: inline script injection.
 If an attacker can inject a script tag that directly contains some malicious payload (<code>&lt;script&gt;sendMyDataToEvilDotCom();&lt;/script&gt;</code>),